Twitter User Lookup API

 What is a Twitter user lookup API usually used for?

-Most teams use it for account research, profile enrichment, source validation, moderation review, outreach qualification, and any workflow where the account behind a username matters before the next step happens.
+Most teams use it for username-to-account resolution, profile enrichment, source validation, moderation review, outreach qualification, CRM cleanup, and any workflow where the account behind a handle matters before the next step happens.

 Is profile lookup enough on its own?